-Lively university towns, incredible forests, hillsides and lakes for those who love the great outdoors, and some of the nation’s most affordable housing – welcome to Wisconsin.
+Lively university towns, incredible forests, hillsides and lakes for those who love the great outdoors, and some of the nation’s most affordable housing and cities – welcome to Wisconsin.
 Are you a first-time homebuyer ready to set down roots in the Badger State?

 Wisconsin has a lot to offer homebuyers: it borders both Lake Michigan and Lake Superior along with the Mississippi River, treating locals to stunning coastlines and state parks.
 It has a booming economy and start-up culture, and let’s not forget it’s home to award-winning cheese and breweries.

 If you’re homebuyer with your sights set on this Midwestern state, Wisconsin has a series of statewide and local assistance programs to help you on your journey to homeownership.
 These initiatives help with all of the financial heavy-lifting involved in buying your first home, from securing a low-interest, fixed-rate mortgage to covering a portion of your down payment and closing costs.
 If you’re strategic and qualify for a combination of these programs, you could end up saving tens of thousands of dollars on your home purchase.

 Whether you’re homebuying in Madison to Green Bay and anywhere in between, read on to learn more about these programs, their eligibility requirements and how to apply.

 Who Qualifies as a First-Time Homebuyer in Wisconsin?